 Reporters and photographers at these local outlets brought important information to their communities.

 Finding personal stories, to me, is just part of the fascination I have with the variety of people.
 I can really relate to Anthony Bourdain’s love of people in this ways.
 His method of relating with people was food.
 Mine is with photography.

-As an example of how I work through storytelling, a photo I captured of three swans floating lazily on a small water feature in front of a funeral home – a scene I’m sure intended to bring a bit of peace to those who visited there – led to another opportunity.
-When I asked the funeral home about the swans to get a little more background to write a caption for the photo (which was published by The Kansas City Star), they told me that they got the swans from a particular gentleman who raised such creatures.
+As an example of how I work through storytelling, a photo I captured of three swans floating lazily on a small water feature in front of a funeral home – a scene I’m sure intended to bring a bit of peace to those who visited there.
+This pit-stop led to another story opportunity.
+When I asked the funeral home about the swans to get a little more background to write a caption for the photo (which was published by The Kansas City Star), they told me that they got the swans from a particular gentleman who raised exotic animals.
 He lived in Carrollton, MO.

 I contacted this man who raised the exotic swans – and went down to Carrollton to spend the day at his place.